British Society for Haematology: BSH Events

 Every year the BSH holds an annual scientific meeting (ASM) at different locations within the United Kingdom.
-The 2019 ASM was held at the Scottish Event Campus in Glasgow.
-The meetings usually host internationally renowned expert speakers, a range of sessions discussing specialist topics, and innovative debates.
+The 2026 ASM will be held at the ACC in Liverpool on 19- 21 April 2026.
+The meetings host internationally renowned expert speakers, a range of sessions discussing specialist topics, and innovative debates.
 In addition to this, there is a call for abstracts from haematology professionals in which they apply to present their research at the meeting.